 |---|---|

-Immediately | Redness, papules, mild swelling, and injection marks |
+Immediately | Redness, papules, mild swelling and injection marks |

 First 24 hours | Sensitive skin and visible injection reactions |

-Days 2–3 | Swelling and papules usually begin to subside |
+Days 2–3 | Swelling and papules usually begin to settle |

-Days 4–7 | The skin typically looks much calmer |
+Days 4–7 | Skin often looks calmer and more even |

-Weeks 2–4 | Initial improvements in skin quality may become visible |
+Weeks 2–4 | Early skin-quality changes may become noticeable |

 Reaction | Usually normal for | Contact a practitioner if |

-Redness | A few hours to days | Redness increases significantly |
+Redness | A few hours to a few days | Redness spreads or worsens |

-Mild swelling | 1 to 3 days | Swelling continues to worsen |
+Mild swelling | 1 to 3 days | Swelling continues to increase |

-Papules (bumps) | 1 to 3 days | Bumps remain hard or painful |
+Papules or bumps | 1 to 3 days | Bumps become hard, painful or persistent |

-Bruising | A few days or longer | The bruise rapidly expands |
+Bruising | A few days or longer | Bruising rapidly expands |

 Sensitivity | Temporarily | Pain continues to increase |